DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/saving-default-choices.md

 ## Why we’re doing this

-Currently in ECF1 school users repeat the same questions in the journey for all their ECT registrations despite a some of the answers often being the same.
-As part of our aim to reduce the length of the registering an ECT journey, we proposed adding a default programme choice feature in which school users could save the details of their AB/DP/LP for future ECT registrations as we can use the data provided as their default.
+Currently in ECF1 school users set up the programme type, AB and training details which are then applied to all ECTs and mentors that they register going forward.
+The problem is that there are cases in which ECTs and mentors will have different training details and there currently isn't a way of specifying this difference in the add ECT journey (they would need to edit details once record is registered).
+Therefore we've introduced the default programme choice as an alternative to setting up school-level details for AB, LP, DP and programme type, as we know there may be ECTs and mentors within a school that differ.

 ## What we tested